-7. If not making dosa immediately after fermenting the batter, keep it in fridge.
+7. After fermenting the batter, keep it in fridge.
 Remove the batter from fridge and rest in room temperature at least 1 hour before making dosas.

-8. At the time of making dosas, heat a tava.
-Once the tava is pour a ladle full of batter.
+8. Heat a tava.
+Once the tava is hot pour a ladle full of batter.

 9. Swiftly spread the batter as thin as you want.

 10. let it cook for 1-2 minutes.
 Add oil in the edges.
 The edges will start to brown and rise slightly.
-At this point of time you can flip the dosa.
+At this point of time you can flip.

 11. Flip and cook the other side adding few drops of oil.
 Serve immediately with chutney,sambar or potato masala.